Luizfsn/luizfsn/README.md

 🇧🇷  Information Security | Cybersecurity | Analyst SOC | Defense-in-depth | Cyber Security News | Blue Team | Infrastructure | Hacking | Deaf Mentor  🇧🇷

+🚀:**Some Tools I Use**

 📕 I'm currently learning all about IT and Security.

-🚀 **Some Tools I Use**